 July 20, 1971 ~ Robert Earl Davis Jr, commonly known as hip-hop DJ, rapper DJ Screw, born in Smithville, Texas, USA ~ Pivotal figure in Southern rap known best for establishing the “chopped and screwed” technique.
 Has released over 350 mixtapes, both as a solo musician and as frontman of the acclaimed collective Screwed Up Click.
 Rediscovered by a wider audience some five years after his death of a codeine overdose, finding a new generation of followers ~ Davis passed away in 2000

-July 20, 1971 ~ Alternative rock singer, guitarist, bassist, drummer, songwriter Jason Loewenstein born in Boston, Massachusetts, USA ~ Best known as member of pivotal lo-fi, indie rock outfit Sebadoh, with whom he recorded over half a dozen albums since the late 1980s including the acclaimed Sebadoh III and Bakesale.
+July 20, 1971 ~ Alternative rock singer, guitarist, bassist, drummer, songwriter Jason Loewenstein born in Boston, Massachusetts, USA ~ Best known as member of pivotal lo-fi, indie rock outfit Sebadoh, with whom he recorded over half a dozen albums since the late-1980s including the acclaimed Sebadoh III and Bakesale.
 Also known for his association with the Fiery Furnaces, performing and recording with the Brooklyn-based band since 2005 also serving as the band's engineer on the albums Remember and I'm Going Away.
 Loewenstein has also recorded as a solo artist, and collaborated with Circle Of Buzzards, Will Oldham, David Kilgour, and Lou Barlow

 July 20, 1970 ~ Punk rock, pop punk, alternative rock, alternative metal singer, guitarist, bassist, percussionist Theo Goutzinakis born in Vancouver, Canada ~ Best known as guitarist, singer of Gob, which he founded with Tom Thacker

-July 20, 1969 ~ Riot grrrrl, grunge, punk rock, indie rock drummer, guitarist, singer Tobi Vail, full name Tobi Celeste Vail, born in Auburn, Washington, USA ~ Key figure in the riot grrrl scene, actually said to have coined the spelling of “grrrl”, a term used for the underground feminist punk wave that began in the early 1980s.
+July 20, 1969 ~ Riot grrrrl, grunge, punk rock, indie rock drummer, guitarist, singer Tobi Vail, full name Tobi Celeste Vail, born in Auburn, Washington, USA ~ Key figure in the riot grrrl scene, actually said to have coined the spelling of “grrrl”, a term used for the underground feminist punk wave that began in the early-1980s.
 Co-founding member of Bikini Kill, acclaimed for their 1994 Pussy Whipped album.
 Has also worked with the Go Team, Phranc, the Frumpies, and Spider & the Webs

 July 20, 1968 ~ Nathaniel Thomas Wilson, commonly known as MC, rapper Kool G Rap born in Elmhurst, New York, USA ~ Often credited as one of the most influential MCs of all-time.
-Influential on later stars such as Notorious BIG, Nas, Jay-Z, Raekwon.
+Influential on later stars such as the Notorious BIG, Nas, Jay-Z, Raekwon.
 Closely associated with DJ Polo.
 Member of the Juice Crew.
 Released his full-length 4-5-6 solo debut album in 1995

 July 20, 1967 ~ Alternative rock singer, guitarist, keyboardist, percussionist Courtney Taylor-Taylor born in Portland, Oregon, USA ~ Co-founder, guitarist, lead singer of the Dandy Warhols, known for songs such as Not If You Were The Last Junkie On Earth and Bohemian Like You.
 Also worked with the Beauty Stab, Nero's Rome, One Model Nation